GOOD MORNING, SIBLINGS!

 One name tells us who Yeshua is, one name tells us what He does.

-🌿We encompass a time period of about 30 years in our reading today, from Messiah’s birth to His baptism to the beginning of His ministry.
+We encompass a time period of about 30 years in our reading today, from Messiah’s birth to His baptism to the beginning of His ministry.

-is Messiah’s response (EDIT) is John’s response to the Pharisees and Sadducees showing up at his baptism.
+Matthew 3:8 is John’s response to the Pharisees and Sadducees showing up at his baptism.
 These were the religious leaders of their time.
 Think of them as the Hebrew equivalent of our tv megachurch pastors.
 These particular men preached one thing but follow another set of rules for themselves.
 Further, they even led people away from the truth due to all they had added to it.

 They are admonished to “Bear fruit in keeping with repentance.”
 We see from the dialogue they felt that since they were descendants of Abraham they were fine but clearly we see that their own fruit is that which they would be judged by.
 Time and again we have been instructed and will continue to be instructed, admonished, told, and taught that IF we declare ourselves to be followers of YHWH, we will be judged by the fruit we yield.

-🌿What does the fruit of repentance look like?
+What does the fruit of repentance look like?
 When I repent, I am brokenhearted, hurt that I have hurt my Father.
 I turn from my ways and turn to His.
 I trust in His wisdom and therefore dedicate (or rededicate) myself to living according to that Wisdom.
 I acknowledge that HE knows best, He knows better than I what is wise and true and good.
 HE is the one who should direct my path, not myself.
 And so, when I find myself paving my own roads and those inevitably lead me away from Him, I set my steps to get back on the path HE would have me walk instead.
 And that is made far easier to distinguish, because all I have to do is follow in the footsteps of Messiah.

-🌿Here are some verses to read up on with regards to being judged by our fruit.
+Here are some verses to read up on with regards to being judged by our fruit.
 This list is by no means complete: